SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00013_Activating-and-Updating-License-Key/index.rst

 After that click the 'Save'-button.

-.. warning:: The new license key not be activated until you restart the IIS Service and Restart the Silver Monkey Web Application Server
+..
+Warning:: The new license key not be activated until you restart the IIS Service and Restart the Silver Monkey Web Application Server

 Activate or Update the Activation Key in the *configuration.xml*
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++